software-mansion/live-compositor/docs/pages/api/routes.md

 Update scene definition and audio mixer configuration for output with ID `:output_id`.
 The output stream has to be registered first.
 See [`register output`](./routes.md#register-output) request.

+- `video` - Configuration for video output.
-- `video` - Root of a component tree/scene that should be rendered for the output.
+- `video.root` - Root of a component tree/scene that should be rendered for the output.
 [Learn more](../concept/component)
-- `audio` - Parameters for mixing input audio streams.
+- `audio` - Configuration for audio output.
+- `audio.inputs` - Input streams that should be mixed together and their configuration.
 - `audio.inputs[].input_id` - Input ID.
 - `audio.inputs[].volume` - (**default=`1.0`**) Float in `[0, 1]` range representing volume.
 - `schedule_time_ms` - Time in milliseconds when this request should be applied.
 Value `0` represents time of [the start request](#start-request).